bseltz-cohesity/scripts/powershell/protectO365PublicFolders/README.md

-# Protect O365 Sites Using PowerShell
+# Protect O365 Public Folders Using PowerShell

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This PowerShell script adds Sites to an O365 protection job.
+This PowerShell script adds Public Folders to an O365 protection job.

 ## Download the script